horizonchasers/DuckDBCrash/README.md

 ## Observed Behavior

-- With a batch size of 1000 or less, the insertion completes successfully.
+- With a batch size of 1000:
+  - The insertion completes successfully.
+  - 9 batches are processed for 8841 files.

-- With a batch size of 1500 or more, the application crashes with a heap corruption error.
+- With a batch size of 1500:
+  - The application crashes during the processing of the first batch.

 ## Error Message

-When the crash occurs, you may see an error message similar to this:
+When the crash occurs with a batch size of 1500, the application exits abruptly without a specific error message.
+The last output is:

 ```
-F:\src\DuckDBCrash\DuckDBCrash\bin\Debug\net8.0\DuckDBCrash.exe (process 28128) exited with code -1073740940 (0xc0000374).
+Processing batch 1/6...
 ```

 ## Possible Cause